Choosing a bong

 Mini Bongs

-Ideal for when you need a swift toke, mini bongs, as evident from the name itself, are smaller water pipes in comparison to standard-size bongs.
+Ideal for when you need a swift toke, mini bongs—as evident from their name—are smaller water pipes than standard-size bongs.

 They are an excellent choice for those moments when you want a swift toke either on the move or are too lazy to load up a big bong.